Ghosts, Dreams, Nothingness

 **** It was The Novel Of The White Powder

-Full text of "Oh Whistle And I'll Come To You My Lad", by
+"Oh Whistle And I'll Come To You My Lad", M R James, is readily

-"The Great God Pan" is widely available as an online text,
+"The Great God Pan" is also widely available,

 this is the Gutenberg project version: http://www.gutenberg.org/files/389/389-h/389-h.htm